Bourbon Sweet Potato Casserole

 2. Place the sweet potatoes in a large pot of water, filling the water a couple of inches over the tops of the potatoes.
 Add 2 tablespoons of kosher salt to the water and bring to a boil.
 Boil the potatoes for 15 minutes until they are fork tender and drain.

-4. Add the butter, vanilla, bourbon, brown sugar, cinnamon, salt and 1 cup of the chopped pecans to the bowl and stir to combine with the potatoes.
+3. Place the potatoes into a large bowl and mash with a potato masher until smooth.
+Add the butter, vanilla, bourbon, brown sugar, cinnamon, salt and 1 cup of the chopped pecans to the bowl and stir to combine.

 • Category: Side Dish